Virtual-Coffee/VC-Community-Docs/coffees/Hosts/README.md

 ## Initial Actions

-- Start zoom session
+- Ask the MC (or a maintainer present) to give you host permissions if you don't have them already.
 - Create co-hosts for those doing room leadership/conversation facilitation by clicking on their image card in Zoom and assign co-host
-- Start breakout rooms

 ### Create breakout rooms
 - Click the breakout room icon,
 - Select the number of rooms according to the number of potential rooms.
-For example, if we know we need four rooms, with a possible of five, select five rooms.
-You can leave a room empty, but you can't add a room after you've selected the number.
+You will be able to add rooms later if necessary.
 - Choose assign **manually** (This is really important.
 It allows you to add people after they join.)
 - Check Slack for any messages about how many rooms we need.
+- We try to keep **less than 10 persons** per room.
+Having enough room leaders should be prioritized over having enough notetakers.
 - Pair each co-host with their notetaker
 - Change the name of the breakout room to the co-host/notetaker pair
 - Assign members into rooms as they come in